charbonnierg/fp-playground/README.md

-# Function Programming in Python
+# Functional Programming Playground

 ## Installation

 This project is not yet published under a PyPi-compatible registry such as `pypi.org` or Azure Artifact Feed.

 In order to be installed, you must have pull access for the git repository.
-You can either:
+You can:

-- Clone the repository and install (for developers):
+- Clone the repository and install:

     ```bash
     # Clone the git repository
-    git clone <origin_url> fp/
+    git clone git@ssh.dev.azure.com:v3/QUARA/quara-sandbox/fp-playground fp/
     # Enter the repository directory
     cd fp/
     # Create a new virtual environment